IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.2.2 SubscriptionTopic Search

-The Resource Notification Subscriber that supports this option shall implement the Resource SubscriptionTopic Search [ITI-YY] transaction.
+The Resource Notification Subscriber that supports this option shall implement the Resource SubscriptionTopic Search [ITI-118] transaction.

 <a name="required-groupings"> </a>